-CTE Standard s and Benchmarks National Standards: Council for Agricultural Education 32.01 Research and report on the major innovators and milestones in the development of biotechnology.
+CTE Standard CTE Standards and Benchmarks 32.01 Research and report on the major innovators and milestones in the development of biotechnology.
 32.02 Analyze the scope and impact of plant biotechnology in today's global society.
 32.03 Assess the future impact plant biotechnology could have on world populations.
 32.04 Research, evaluate, and articulate a major regulatory issue pertaining to plant biotechnology.
-Research, evaluate, and articulate the implications of an ethical, legal, social, or cultural biotechnology issue in plant production.
+32.05 Research, evaluate, and articulate the implications of an ethical, legal, social, or cultural biotechnology issue in plant production.
 32.06 Research and debate an ethical issue associated with plant biotechnology.
 32.07 Analyze an intellectual/genetic property issue associated with bioethics in plant production.